 Paid Disabled Patron Parking

 Paid Disabled Patron Parking is sold out.
 Persons interested in purchasing a paid reserved parking permit can register for a waiting list at www.LSUsports.net under "Tickets".
-Reserved disabled patron parking permits cost $300 for the entire season and may require a Tradition Fund contribution.
-To purchase a season disabled patron-parking permit, you must have a state issued disabled parking permit or letter from your doctor stating the reason you need to park near the stadium, and a valid ID.
+Reserved ADA parking permits cost $300 for the entire season and may require a Tradition Fund contribution.
+To purchase a season ADA parking permit, you must have a state issued ADA parking permit or letter from your doctor stating the reason you need to park in close proximity to the stadium, and a valid ID.
 Contact the LSU Athletics Ticket Office at (225) 578-2184 for more information.
 Passes are not transferable.
-The disabled individual must be in the vehicle when entering the lot.
+The individual issued the ADA parking permit must be in the vehicle when entering the lot.

 Oversized Vehicle Parking

 Definition of Oversized Vehicles: An oversized vehicle for the purpose of LSU football tailgating is any vehicle other than a motor home more than 20 feet long and/or 7 feet wide.
 Oversized vehicles may park only with the permission of LSU Athletics Administration.

 Reason: Oversized vehicles do not fit into designated parking spaces and require special accommodations.

-Policy: Charter buses will park in Lot 406 on Skip Bertman Drive, just west of the Charles McClendon Practice Fields.
-(Parking Map).
+Policy: Charter buses must park and drop off in Lot 406 on Skip Bertman Drive, just west of the Charles McClendon Practice Fields.
 Bus parking is free in Lot 406.
 RVs are not allowed in Lot 406.
 Parking space for busses is not guaranteed and is available upon arrival.

-Policy: A $100 parking fee is required for Limousine parking at LSU football games.
-Limousines will be directed to park in Lot 406 on Skip Bertman Drive and must remain in place in that lot throughout the game or leave the campus.
+Policy: Limousines will be directed to park in Lot 406 on Skip Bertman Drive and must remain in place in that lot throughout the game or leave the campus.
 Limousines may not park overnight prior to the game.
 It is recommended that limousines approach campus on Nicholson Drive or River Road and may NOT pass through campus.
 After the game, those traveling in limousines must meet their limousine at Lot 406.
-There are a limited number of spaces available for limousines, so please contact the LSU Athletics Ticket Office at (225) 578-2184 in advance to purchase a permit for the game.
+This area is available at a first-come, first-served basis.